SDenisko/DevOps_online_Chernigiv_2021Q4/task4.1/readme.md

 Copyright (c) 2000, 2021, Oracle and/or its affiliates.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

 mysql> create database DevOpsLocal;
 Query OK, 1 row affected (0.26 sec)

 mysql> show databases;

 +--------------------+
 | Database           |
 +--------------------+